AlejandroFuentePinero/Ringtail_WT_Mechanistic_Model/README.md

 Credits: Alejandro de la Fuente.

-- File "Copy of Ellipsoid model_heatstress3_green ringtails.xls" contains the biophysical model for green ringtail possums in Excel.
-Usefull to explore the sensitivity of the analysis to a change of especific parameters.

 ### Folder - **data_input**
 This folder contains the dataset in ".csv" format for their inputation in R.